 Sign up bonuses

-Travel credit cards that offer a generous sign up bonus often have a condition where you need to spend a set amount within a set timeframe of card membership.
+Travel credit cards that offer a generous promotions or sign up offers often have a condition where you need to spend a set amount within a set timeframe of card membership.
 For example, the BMO World Elite Mastercard requires you to charge $3,000 in purchases to the card in the first three months to get the sign up bonus of 35,000 points.

 If you fail to meet the spending threshold, you won’t get the bonus points.
 You also can’t manufacture the spending by charging a high priced item to your card just before the three months ends and then instantly returning it after the window for your sign up bonus closes since your bonus points will be clawed back.